 Regional Innovation Support Programme (RISP)

-The Regional Innovation Support Programme (RISP) invites participants to submit proposals for the following three separate and independent elements:
+The Regional Innovation Support Programme (RISP) invites participants to submit proposals for the following two separate and independent elements:

 Click here to submit a proposal.